mikebader/project-shared-satisfaction/drafts/multiethnic-nhoods.md

 The influence of white population change were different in multiracial neighborhoods than DC-area neighborhoods general.
 Residents of multiracial neighborhoods, regardless of race, were more likely to be satisfied in neighborhoods where white populations had increased.
 This finding supports the notion of shared satisfaction across racial groups living in multiracial neighborhoods.

 Among neighborhoods in the DC area generally, Asian and Latinx were more likely satisfied than white and Black residents.
 The satisfaction of White and Black residents seemed unassociated with white population change.
 The differences between groups among neighborhoods in general do not contradict any of the conclusions of this paper, but do shed light on an area for further research.

+\clearpage
+\singlespace
+\setcounter{equation}{0}
+\renewcommand{\theequation}{R\arabic{equation}}
+\setcounter{figure}{0}
+\renewcommand{\thefigure}{R\arabic{figure}}
+\pagenumbering{arabic}
+\renewcommand{\thepage}{R\arabic{page}}
+\setcounter{footnote}{0}
+\setcounter{table}{0}
+\renewcommand{\thetable}{R\arabic{table}}

+# Reviewer Memo

+## Responses to Reviewer 1 Comments

+#### Multiracial neighborhood inclusion criteria.

+The reviewer points out the proliferation of definitions in the literature.
+I used a combination of factors to arrive at the two criteria (10% to measure the presence of a racial group and no majority group).
+The data were collected to be used for both academic research and to inform policymakers.
+Having a clear definition that was easy to communicate while remaining consistent with the existing literature (even if not exactly the same as existing definitions).
+A 10% threshold was easy to communicate and was small enough that all racial groups could surpass the threshold without disproportionate clustering given the racial diversity of the region.

+I based the requirement that no majority was present on research by Krysan and colleagues that racial composition exerts a large influence on perceptions of places.
+The study was designed to study places that would most likely be perceived as multiracial rather than a place that may still be perceived as dominated by one racial group.

+#### Stability of multiracial neighborhoods.

+I appreciate that the original manuscript overstated evidence in favor of multiracial stability.
+In addition to citing Ellen & colleague's paper, I also rewrote the final part of the "Shared Satisfaction with Multiracial Integration" section.
+I now devote the final paragraph to evidence contradicting the stability of multiracial integration and that the instability of multiracial integration calls into question the sense of shared satisfaction in multiracial neighborhoods (page \pageref{rev:shared-satisfaction} of the revised manuscript).
+In addition, I removed "and stability" from the first sentence of the third paragraph (that had previously read "The recent growth and stability of multiracial neighborhoods \ldots").

+#### Multiracial neighborhoods in transition.

+The existing evidence showing that multiracial neighborhoods commonly undergo transitions could undermine evidence of shared satisfaction.
+Figure S3 shows the distribution of white population loss in the sampled multiracial neighborhoods.
+These neighborhoods lost, on average, 20 percent of the white population from 2000 to 2015.
+That 20 percent, however, should be put in the context that, in the US, 31 percent of non-Hispanic whites moved from 2010 to 2015.[^15-year] The loss of whites causing transitions appear, therefore, to be the result of whites *not entering* multiracial neighborhoods, an observation consistent with the socially structured search process of Krysan and Crowder (2016).
+This observation is further supported by Figure S1 that shows that whites made up only 29 percent of residents who moved into these neighborhoods in the past ten years, a rate lower than replacement in multiracial neighborhoods **[CALCULATE FOR 5 OR 15 YEARS]**.
+It is also worth noting that residents living in a fifth of the neighborhoods included in the sample *gained* white population from 2000 to 2015.

+[^15-year]: At a constant mobility rate of 31 percent, we would have expected only a third of the white residents present in 2000 to have remained in multiracial neighborhoods (i.e, $[1-0.31]^3=0.33$).

+The context of transitions aside, the reviewer raises an important point: white losses transitions could signal higher dissatisfaction among whites than other groups.
+Pages S4-S8 of the Supplement address this concern by examining whether white satisfaction differs as a function of white population loss.
+The results in Table S3 show little evidence that white residents are less satisfied than their neighbors of color in neighborhoods that lost a larger share of white residents.
+In the bottom two tertiles of white loss, the data fit the model that included race worse than the model without race.
+Both the overall context of transition coming from moves into neighborhoods and the lack of racial differences in satisfaction by the rate of white loss increase my confidence that a sense of shared satisfaction exists in multiracial neighborhoods.

+I include a summary of this robustness analysis on page \pageref{rev:internal} of the revised manuscript with a reference to the supplement for those who wish to examine the evidence further.

+#### Issues with map in Figure 1.

+I am embarrassed that the basic elements the reviewer suggested were not in the original manuscript (and I'm sure my GIS instructors would be ashamed!).
+I have added the components that the reviewer mentioned.
+I have also removed reference to "quadrivial" as the reviewer mentioned; this was a remnant from a previous version of the manuscript.
+I struggled with terminology throughout drafting the paper for precisely the reasons that the reviewer wrote.
+I decided against using the term quadrivial because, as the reviewer notes, it implies stability that was not a criterion for inclusion.
+I neglected to revise the term in the map after revising it in the paper.

+#### Walton's (2018) "habits of whiteness."

+\TK

+#### Citing Pinto-Coelho & Zuberi (2015).

+I now reference their paper in the discussion of the DC-area context on page \pageref{rev:pinto-coelho}.

+#### Commonness of multiracial neighborhoods.

+The reviewer raises an important point about the (lack of) commonness of multiracial neighborhoods even as their numbers have grown.
+I have edited the sentence to now read "Multiracial neighborhoods---those neighborhoods shared among Asian, Black, Latino, and white neighbors---are no longer anomalies in many metropolitan areas" that I believe addresses the concern.

+#### Figure 2 is unnecessary.

+I have kept Figure 2 because I think that it helps readers interpret the findings and it also demonstrates the similarity in preferences after accounting for the different distributions of independent variables across racial groups within multiracial neighborhoods.

+#### Rename discussion.

+I have renamed the final section "Discussion and Conclusions" -- thank you for this helpful advice.

+#### Uniqueness of DC area multiracial neighborhoods.

+\TK

+## Responses to Reviewer 2 Comments

+#### Compare multiracial neighborhoods to other neighborhoods using DCAS 2018 data.

+I analyzed this question by including entropy as a measure of diversity in a model for the 2018 data.
+The results are described in the supplement, starting on page \pageref{rob:entropy}.
+I used entropy because the sample size of different neighborhood racial compositions (e.g., measured based on racial groups present) was too small to allow meaningful comparisons.
+At the mean entropy level of multiracial neighborhoods, 76 percent of whites were satisfied, while 84 percent of white residents were satisfied at the average level of entropy among white residents in the DC area.
+Though the difference is not statistically significant, the magnitudes and direction are consistent with the results reported in Figure \ref{fig:between} of the manuscript.
+Meanwhile entropy did not predict differences in satisfaction among Black and Latinx residents.
+Asian residents were *more* likely than whites to be satisfied with lower levels of entropy (though not significantly so).

+#### Do anything else to convince the reader that differences are "real" and not artifacts

+## Responses to Reviewer 3 Comments

+#### Heterogeneity in white population change

+THe supplement now describes white population change among multiracial neighborhoods (pp. pageref{rob:internal}--\pageref{rob:comparison}).
+As I wrote in response to Reviewer 1, neighborhood change appears to be the result of disproportionately low rates of whites moving in than whites moving out.
+The share of whites leaving multiracial neighborhoods did not influence interracial differences in neighborhood satisfaction.

+#### Comparison of white population change in multiracial neighborhoods to other neighborhoods

+To address the reviewer's comment about neighborhood stability, I have added analyses in the supplement to assess the association between neighborhood change and neighborhood satisfaction.
+Table \ref{tab:lnchgtot} shows that white gains in population increased the share of satisfied residents of multiracial neighborhoods, but did so across all racial groups (a finding consistent with the internal satisfaction supplemental analysis).
+In comparison, white growth did little to increase the satisfaction of white residents in the region-wide sample, but did increase the share of Asian and Latinx residents satisfied (though only the latter were statistically distinguishable from a null association). **HOW DO I EXPLAIN THIS???!!!**

+I also take to heart the reviewer's larger point about comparison across neighborhoods and, as a result, have been more explicit about the limitations that these data pose for a full comparative analysis.
+Given the consistency of findings from the comparison reported in Figure \ref{fig:between} and the estimates of the model that included entropy in Table \ref{tab:entropy} (suggested by Reviewer 2), I feel confident stating that a difference in white satisfaction exists.
+I do not, however, feel confident that the differences aren't explained by various neighborhood changes occurring simultaneously.
+Unfortunately, the data I have are not suited to analyze these simultaneous changes because the region-wide data lack clustering in neighborhoods that would allow me to disentangle individual from neighborhood associations.
+As a result, I have tried to be more circumspect in the discussion and to identify this as an area in need of more research, including specific suggestions on the type of data and analysis needed (revision on page \pageref{rev:comparative-conclusions} of the manuscript).